gashley2024/Sprinkler-Optimization/README.md

 # Sprinkler Optimization
- Optimizing sprinkler placement in my lawn to minimize dry spots and water usage.
-Feel free to download the notebook and change the yard dimensions / sprinkler range to fit your own setup!
+This project focuses on optimizing sprinkler placement in a yard to minimize dry spots using geometric optimization techniques.
+By applying scipy.optimize with constraints based on yard dimensions, sprinkler coverage, and the minimum distance between sprinklers, the model determines optimal positions for sprinklers.
+The goal is to ensure efficient water distribution, reduce dry patches, and avoid water waste by staying within the yard's boundaries.